KyleAsaff/RailsMicroblog/README.md

 A live demo of this project can be viewed at http://tweetr.kylesbox.com.

 # Features
-- Fully functioning account with email confirmations.
+- Fully functioning account with email registration and confirmation.
 - Ability to follow/unfollow users.
 - Ability to micropost with text and images.
 - Functioning news feed.